tapilab/is-xhuang1994/README.md

 ## Methods

-I collect all the data mentioned above for every user, and feed the data to a classifier (random forest is used now), and do a 10-fold cross validation to see the results (total accuracy, respective accuracy for humans and bots, f1 socres for humans and bots, and confusion matrix)
+I collect all the data mentioned above for every user, scale each feature by its maximum value, and feed the data to a classifier (random forest is used now), and do a 10-fold cross validation to see the results (total accuracy, respective accuracy for humans and bots, f1 socres for humans and bots, and confusion matrix)

 ## Results